Kingsman44/aps-portfolio.github.io/README.md

 -   **Space Complexity:** O(n) for storing the Huffman tree and encoded data

-## 12. Real-Time Order Tracking and Statistics using Fenwick Trees
+## 12. Real-Time Order Tracking for swiggy admin and Statistics using Fenwick Trees

 **Use Case:** Swiggy's commitment to operational efficiency and data-driven decision-making requires a robust system for tracking and analyzing order statistics in real time.
 Fenwick trees, also known as Binary Indexed Trees, provide an elegant solution for managing cumulative frequencies of events, such as the number of deliveries completed within specific timeframes, average delivery times across different zones, or peak order periods.
 By leveraging Fenwick trees, Swiggy can efficiently update and query these statistics on the fly, enabling real-time monitoring of key performance indicators and facilitating swift responses to operational bottlenecks or surges in demand.